mengab/GAGNet/README.md

 ```
 **Note:**
 * Please make sure the dependencies are complied successfully.
-* We provide two types of testing for different coding configuration in the `Demo` file, you can comment one mode to test another.
+* We provide two types of testing for different coding configuration in the `Demo.sh` file, you can comment one mode to test another.
 * For each coding configuration, we offer two pretrained models for the model with content loss and combined loss, respectively.
-* You can easily test the performance of the pretrained model under different configurations by modifying the test parameters in the `Demo` file.
+* You can easily test the performance of the pretrained model under different configurations by modifying the test parameters in the `Demo.sh` file.

 ### Training